loicpillard/Master/README.md

 # Master
-A folder containing all python scripts.
-The module geography.py contains all functions for calculating coordinates of sampled populations (with the corresponding continent), pairwise distances, distance from Addis Ababa, the creation of a file.ini with a random sampling and a creation of STRUCTURE file.
+The module geography.py contains all functions used for my master project:
+- create of a setting file for quantiNEMO with a random sampling
+- calculate coordinates of sampled populations (with the corresponding continent)
+- calculate pairwise distances
+- calculate distance from Addis Ababa
+- create of STRUCTURE file (and a second one with the population for the PCA per population).